-In accordance with FIN 48, paragraph 19, the Company has decided to classify interest and penalties related to uncertain tax positions as a component of its provision for income taxes.
-Due to the Company's historical taxable loss position, the Company did not accrue interest and penalties relating to the income tax on the unrecognized tax benefits as of August 30, 2009 and May 31, 2009 as the amounts were not significant.
+In accordance with accounting literature, the Company has decided to classify interest and penalties related to uncertain tax positions as a component of its provision for income taxes.
+The Company did accrue an insignificant amount of interest and penalties relating to the income tax on the unrecognized tax benefits as of November 29, 2009 and May 31, 2009.